 - Nine separate incidents saw correspondence relating to benefits or council tax sent to the wrong recipients.

 - A resident’s data was shared with their landlord without their permission.

-While it appears as if the wrong information on systems is a persistent problem at Gateshead Council, there are steps employees can take to help prevent breaches, such as double-checking recipients before sending an email.
+While it appears as if the wrong information on systems is a persistent problem at Gateshead Council, employees can take steps to help prevent breaches, such as double-checking recipients before sending an email.